-According to Forbes, Atlanta ranks sixth in the list of top ten most dangerous cities in the United States.
+According to Forbes, Atlanta ranks sixth in the top ten most dangerous cities in the United States.

-In their research, there is a Violent Crime Rate of 1,433 per 100,000 residents in the capital city of Georgia.
+In their research, there is a Violent Crime Rate of 1,433 per 100,000 residents in Georgia’s capital city.

 Where do celebrities hang out in Atlanta?

-If your desire is to spot some celebrities on your trip, your fun things to do in Atlanta GA must include a nightlife spent in posh places around the capital city.
+If you desire to spot some celebrities on your trip, your fun things to do in Atlanta, GA, must include a nightlife spent in posh places around the capital city.